halr/halr.github.io/_posts/2021-03-04-rhythm-prototype.md

 date: 2021-03-04
 tags: mixd
 ---
-*This post is currently a **Work In Progress**.* This is a big catch up post, where I cover serval things, including explore adding external control to Ableton Live, brainstorming rhythm interaction designs and prototyping a design.
+This is a big catch up post, where I cover serval things, including explore adding external control to Ableton Live, brainstorming rhythm interaction designs and prototyping a design.
 In previous weeks, I felt I was attempting too much without a basic understanding of Ableton Live.
 I am much more confident in my ability to prototype using Ableton now.

 ## Rhythm Interaction Designs
 The assignment for weeks 4 and 5 was to design several interactions that focus on exploring rhythm / time grids.